Motherboard: Design

 Additionally, nearly all motherboards include logic and connectors to support commonly used input devices, such as USB for mouse devices and keyboards.
-Early personal computers such as the Apple II or IBM PC included only this minimal peripheral support on the motherboard.
-Occasionally video interface hardware was also integrated into the motherboard; for example, on the Apple II and rarely on IBM-compatible computers such as the IBM PC Jr. Additional peripherals such as disk controllers and serial ports were provided as expansion cards.
+Early personal computers such as the Apple II and IBM PC include only this minimal peripheral support on the motherboard.
+Video interface hardware was also occasionally integrated into the motherboard; for example, on the Apple II.
+It was even less common on IBM-compatible computers, such as the IBM PCjr.
+Additional peripherals such as disk controllers and serial ports were provided as expansion cards.

 Given the high thermal design power of high-speed computer CPUs and components, modern motherboards nearly always include heat sinks and mounting points for fans to dissipate excess heat.

 Form factor

 Motherboards are produced in a variety of sizes and shapes called form factors, some of which are specific to individual computer manufacturers.
 However, the motherboards used in IBM-compatible systems are designed to fit various case sizes.
 As of 2024, most desktop computer motherboards use the ATX standard form factor — even those found in Macintosh and Sun computers, which have not been built from commodity components.
 A case's motherboard and power supply unit (PSU) form factor must all match, though some smaller form factor motherboards of the same family will fit larger cases.
 For example, an ATX case will usually accommodate a microATX motherboard.
 Laptop computers generally use highly integrated, miniaturized, and customized motherboards.
 This is one of the reasons that laptop computers are difficult to upgrade and expensive to repair.
 Often the failure of one laptop component requires the replacement of the entire motherboard, which is usually more expensive than a desktop motherboard.